TMJ and Sleep

-Today, we’re going to look into the symptoms of TMJ disorders, potential causes of this problem, common treatments and home remedies, and a natural alternative that has been beneficial for some including 5 patients in a unique case study.
+Today, we’re going to look into the symptoms of TMJ disorders and how they relate to sleep issues, potential causes of this problem, common treatments, and home remedies, and a natural alternative to get TNJ relief that has been beneficial for some including patients in a unique case study.

 What Is TMJ Dysfunction?